chainsawriot/sehrnett/README.md

 (Feinerer et al., 2020), you don’t need to install WordNet and / or setup rJava.

 The data is not included in the package.
-A function will be provided later to download the data (\~100M Zipped, \~400M Unzipped) from the Internet, if such data is not available.
+The package will download the data (\~100M Zipped, \~400M Unzipped) from the Internet, if such data is not available.
 Please make sure you agree with the [WordNet License](https://wordnet.princeton.edu/license-and-commercial-use).

 ## Installation